(For a Reuters live blog on U.S., UK and European stock markets, click or type LIVE/ in a news window)

 (Updates prices throughout, adds analyst comments, details on FDIC, banks)

 May 31 (Reuters) -

-A bill to lift the $31.4 trillion U.S. debt ceiling and achieve new federal spending cuts made its way to the House of Representatives for debate on Tuesday and an expected vote on passage is due later on Wednesday.
+A bill to lift the $31.4 trillion U.S. debt ceiling and achieve new federal spending cuts made its way to the House of Representatives for debate on Tuesday and an expected vote on passage is due later in the evening.